 Children still die needlessly in Rwanda, but not from ethnic violence.
 The killer is more benign but just as effective: poverty.
 Unsafe water plagues about half the population.

-Last November in Gatsibo district, a 17-year-old boy named Julius waded too deep into a dirty pond to fetch water.
+Last November in Gatsibo district, a 17-year-old boy named Julius waded too deep into a dirty pond to get water.
 He got stuck and drowned.
 Julius was a standout student in his community.
 The headmaster of his school says, “Our country lost a very strong young man.
 His performance indicated that he would make a great contribution to Rwanda — his marks were above distinction.”

 Julius died before finding out that he scored high enough on his national exam to qualify for a scholarship to a top-notch college.